Lumi4God/Life-of-a-Father/README.md

-# Creating ad writting a README.md file on GitHub
+# Creating and writting a README.md file on GitHub

 # Life-of-a-Father
 ## This is the head of d family